abbreviatedman/avec-vous/README.md

 #### As a user, I want to:

 - [ ] view a user
-- [ ] attempt an acton that requires login, be sent to a login/signup page, and be returned to my attempted action if successful
+- [ ] be prompted to login/signup and returned to my attempted action if successful

 #### As a logged-in user, I want to: